xiaxinmeng/IFuzzer/sampled_bugs.md

 <u>Python Version</u>: Codon v0.15.5

 <u>Description</u>:
 The code defines a class B that has a single method \_\_bool\_\_, which raises an AttributeError with a message if it is called.
 Then, an instance b of class B is created.
 The code then attempts to evaluate the boolean value of b in an if statement by calling its \_\_bool\_\_ method.
 However, since the \_\_bool\_\_ method raises an AttributeError, this causes the try block to catch the exception and print "HI".
-Therefore, the output of running this code will be "HI".
+Therefore, the expected output of running this code will be "HI".
+However, this case triggers a crash on Codon.

 ##### 5. CPython #88881, IronPython #1251: Incorrect arguments in function select() cause segfault.